-The Leo and Mabel Barnett Travel Bursary was established in 1991 to support a student studying French at level 3 and wishing to travel to a French speaking country as part of their study.
+The Leo and Mabel Barnett Travel Bursary was originally established in 1991 and updated and renamed in 2019 to better reflect the current student need/profile.
+The Leo and Mabel Barnett French Travel Grant is offered to support a student who is studying French and wishing to travel to one of JCU's exchange partner universities to study French.

-The value of the bursary shall be $2,000 awarded to one student per year or such amount as the Selection Committee determine from time to time.
+The value of the grant shall be $5,000 awarded to one student per year or such amount as the Selection Committee determine from time to time.

 The Leo and Mabel Barnett Travel Bursary shall be open to competition among candidates who:

 - are domestic students, i.e. Australian citizens, New Zealand citizens and holders of a permanent visa;

 - are enrolled in any course with French as a major or minor; and